Kodrea/rs300-v4l2-driver/README.md

 #### USB 2.0
 - As mentioned above the 640 module is limited to 30fps over USB.
 I'm unsure about the 384 module.
-- The camera is UVC compliant and will work the same as a webcam.
+- The camera is UVC compliant and will work the same as a webcam but camera controls are not exposed.
 For the 256 module you can even switch the framerate from 25fps to 50fps in standard camera apps.
-- The pixel format is YUYV422 but you can change it to a different order like UYVU.
+- The pixel format is YUYV422 but you can change it to a different order like UYVU with the SDK.
 - For sending commands to the camera over USB, such as brightness changes, shutter calibration, changing colormaps, you will need to use the provided SDK.
 The SDK is for windows and linux but I have only used the linux portion so far

 #### MIPI
 - Allows digital 60fps with the 640 module
 - The custom PCB has the 15 pin connector compatible with RPi 4B MIPI CSI-2 camera port.
-However, the design uses a same sided head ribbon cable and not a reverse head like most other RPi cameras.
-I will try to have this changed before a batch is made for easier compatibility.
-This will be critical for easy connection to newer RPis with the 22pin camera ports.
+The original board needed a same-sided ribbon cable so I had them update the design to be compatible with the reverse head cable that raspberry pi cameras generally use.
+This is critical to be able to use the 15-22pin adapter cable for the RPi 5, zero, and CMs
 - Uses the rs300 driver I am currently working on to connect to the Pi.
 I'm implementing camera commands over I2C without the need for any SDK or precompiled binary files.
 As many commands as I can I am making them V4L2 compliant for easy integration.

 #### CVBS